SineVFX/TopDownEffectsDoc/CustomVertexStreams.md

 * **Custom1.X / UV0.Z** - Random value for each particle, to make them look slightly different
 * **Custom1.Y / UV0.W** - Distortion Power Multiplier, used to control texture distortion over lifetime
 * **Custom1.Z / UV1.X** - Dissolve progress, used to control the dissolve effect
-* **Custom1.W / UV1.Y** - Emission Multiplier, control the emission power over lifetime
+* **Custom1.W / UV1.Y** - Emission Multiplier, control the emission power over a lifetime
 * **Custom2.X / UV1.Z** - Secondary Mask offset, used to multiply opacity by moving this mask texture with Vertex Streams
-* **Custom2.Y / UV1.W** - Secondary Mask negate, use this to control how much Second Mask affecting opacity
+* **Custom2.Y / UV1.W** - Secondary Mask negate, use this to control how much Second Mask affects the opacity
 * **Custom2.Z / UV2.X** - Distortion Mask offset, used to multiply distortion by moving this mask texture with Vertex Streams
-* **Custom2.W / UV2.Y** - Custom frame animation control for a flipbook texture, enable "MV Particle Frame Control Enabled" parameter in material settings to use this Vertex Stream.
+* **Custom2.W / UV2.Y** - Custom frame animation control for a flipbook texture, enable the "MV Particle Frame Control Enabled" parameter in material settings to use this Vertex Stream.

 Changes in version 2.0
 {: .label .label-yellow }